AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-10-post_price_for_food_post_1.md

 ![image-left]({{ 'assets/img/for_posts/food_prices/question_1/ten_years_price_trends_in_meat_fish_and_chicken1.png' | absolute_url }}){: .align-left}

 As evident from the upcoming results, there was a significant double-digit increase in the prices of *Nile princess fillet fish (frozen)* from 2010 to 2015, amounting to **43.92%**.
-Additionally, various meat items experienced notable spikes during this period, including *'Fresh beef for steak - shoulder'* with a surge of **28.74%**, and *'Frozen beef - ribs'* with an increase of **20.06%**.
+Additionally, various meat items experienced notable spikes during this period, including *'Fresh beef for steak - shoulder'* with a surge of **28.74%**, and *'Frozen beef - ribs'* with an increase of **20.06%**

+Similarly, from 2015 to 2020, the trend continues, with four items - Frozen salmon fish, Fresh tilapia fish, Frozen beef for roasting, and Fresh beef for steak - shoulders - each experiencing an increase of **more than 10%**.

 As noted previously, a substantial increase has been observed in the prices of most items.
 Now, let's delve into the dynamics within the vegetables and fruits category.
 It remains to be seen whether their prices have taken a different direction, or if they have followed a similar trajectory with an upward trend